rparnas/ry-docs/software-dev-tech-interview.md

 * The interviewer should answer questions from the perspective of the stakeholder being roleplayed and provide definitive answers when that stakeholder would reasonably have them.
 The goal is not to withhold information, but to faithfully represent the knowledge, priorities, constraints, and plans that stakeholder would bring to a real feature discussion.

 * Strong candidates often begin by asking general questions about the product domain, customers, or development process, or by relating aspects of the scenario to their relevant past experience.
-In general, I do not count this up-front discussion against the time of the exercise because it is simply bringing forward discussion that would otherwise occur elsewhere later in the interview.
+In general, I do not count this up-front discussion against the time of the exercise because it is simply bringing forward general discussion that would otherwise occur elsewhere later in the interview.

 * Your process is not likely pure waterfall.
 If the candidate says something like "Actually, I would prototype aspect X to discover Y before I talk to Z" the interviewer can fast-forward and tell them the results of that exploration, letting the candidate continue from there.